Max Uninstaller removal instructions

 What is Max Uninstaller?

-Max Uninstaller is a piece of software, classified as a PUA (Potentially Unwanted Application).
-It is advertised as a tool for efficient, effective and thorough program uninstallation.
-It is considered to be a PUA, due to its dubious proliferation methods; in other words, most users install Max Uninstaller unintentionally and/or it infiltrates their systems under false pretenses.
+Max Uninstaller is a rogue program classified as a Potentially Unwanted Application (PUA).
+It is advertised as a tool for efficient, effective and thorough program removal (uninstallation).
+In fact, it is classed as a PUA, due to its dubious proliferation methods - most users install Max Uninstaller unintentionally, or it infiltrates their systems under false pretences.

-All software categorized as a PUAs is deemed to be untrustworthy and possibly even harmful.
-Often, these applications require activation (i.e. purchase) to perform their functions, even if they are endorsed as "free".
-However, following activation - they tend to remain nonoperational.
-What is more, PUAs can also have abilities that endanger device/user safety.
+PUAs are generally untrusted and harmful.
+These applications often require activation (via purchase) to perform their functions, even if they are endorsed as "free".
+Following activation, however, they tend to remain nonoperational.
+Furthermore, PUAs can also have capabilities that endanger device/user safety.
 Some can run intrusive advertisement campaigns.
-This type of unwanted app delivers a variety of undesirable and hazardous ads (e.g. pop-ups, banners, coupons, surveys, etc.).
-Intrusive adverts diminish browsing quality, by limiting browsing speed and website visibility.
-When clicked on, they redirect to untrustworthy/rogue, sale-oriented, compromised, deceptive/scam and malicious webpages.
-These ads can also be triggered (by clicking) to execute scripts, designed to stealthily download/install content (e.g. PUAs).
-Another type of unwanted app can force-open dangerous sites, much like the kind intrusive advertisements redirect to.
-Yet another PUA can modify browser settings (e.g. homepage, default search engine, new tab/window URLs) and restrict/deny access to them.
-It is not uncommon for PUAs, regardless of their specific type, to be able to track data.
-They can monitor browsing activity (browsing and search engine histories) and collect users' personal information (IP addresses, geolocations and real-life details).
-The gathered data can contain sensitive information and is likely to be shared with third parties (potentially, cyber criminals), seeking to misuse it for profit.
-To summarize, presence of PUAs on devices can cause various browser and system infiltrations/infections, lead to severe privacy issues, financial losses and even identity theft.
-Therefore, it is recommended to eliminate all suspicious applications and browser extensions/plug-ins immediately upon detection.
+This type of unwanted app delivers unwanted and hazardous ads (e.g. pop-ups, banners, coupons, surveys, etc.).
+Intrusive ads diminish the browsing experience by limiting browsing speed and website visibility.
+When clicked, they redirect to untrusted/rogue, sale-oriented, compromised, deceptive/scam and malicious web pages.
+They can also be triggered (by clicking them) to execute scripts designed to stealthily download/install content (e.g. PUAs).
+Another type of unwanted app can force-open dangerous sites, similar to those sites redirected to by intrusive advertisements.
+Other PUAs can modify browser settings (e.g. homepage, default search engine, new tab/window URLs) and restrict/deny access to them.
+Regardless of their specific type, PUAs commonly track data.
+They can monitor browsing activity (browsing and search engine histories) and collect users' personal information (IP addresses, geolocations and other details).
+The gathered data might contain private, sensitive information and is often shared with third parties (potentially, cyber criminals) seeking to misuse it for profit.
+To summarize, the presence of PUAs on devices can cause browser and system infiltration/infections, lead to serious privacy issues, financial loss and even identity theft.
+Therefore, you are advised to eliminate all suspicious applications and browser extensions/plug-ins immediately upon detection.

 |Name||Max Uninstaller potentially unwanted application|